daniel-wrench/reynolds_scales_project/README.md

     Local: `bash 2_calculate_numerical_vars_local.sh`

     HPC: `sbatch 2_calculate_numerical_vars.sh`

+        Recommended HPC job requirements:
+        As stated in the previous step, this requires > 500GB of memory for the full dataset, so recommended to instead run twice on half the data (no change needed to the code, simply run previous step on half the data): 256 CPUS/320GB/5 hours.

     See the notebook **demo_scale_funcs.ipynb** for more on these calculations.
 Fitting parameters are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.